Gatsby Without the 'E': Crafting Lipograms with LLMs: Introduction

 \item \textbf{The Malleability of English Under Strong Constraints}: We generalized our lipogram translation algorithms to eliminate any specified subset of alphabet symbols from the text.
 This provides a laboratory to study the effect of restriction strength (the fraction of letter frequency excluded) on the semantic similarity of translation (measured by cosine similarity).
 We demonstrate that the elimination of letters of frequency up to `u' (3.6\%) can be done with minimal loss of fidelity, but beyond this range fidelity degrades in a strikingly regular exponential decay, culminating in gibberish once large fractions of the alphabet are excluded.

 \end{itemize}

-Our project not only demonstrates the feasibility of creating high-quality lipograms using advanced language models, but also provides valuable insights into the complexities and potential solutions in constrained text generation.
-We provide the first page of our lipogram translation of Gatsby for inspection in Section \ref{sec:lipogram-gatsby} of the appendix, along with the original source text.
-Upon acceptance of this paper we will release our full lipogram translation and all associated data/code.
+Our project not only demonstrates the feasibility of creating high-quality lipograms using LLMs, but also provides valuable insights into the complexities of constrained text generation.
+We provide the first page of our lipogram translation of Gatsby for inspection in Section \ref{sec:lipogram-gatsby} of the appendix, along with the original source text. \footnote{Upon acceptance of this paper we will release our full lipogram translation and all associated data/code.}

-This paper is organized as follows.
-We survey previous work on lipograms and constrained text generation in Section \ref{sec:previous-work}.
-Our lipogram generation and evaluation methods are presented in Sections \ref{sec:generation-approaches} and \ref{sec:evaluation}, respectively.
-We present our results on the malleability of English in Section \ref{sec:fidelity-analysis}, with suggestions for future work.